lvyufeng/lvyufeng.github.io/_pages/about.md

 1. [Graph-to-graph summarization](https://github.com/cqunlp/summarization_amr_graph): A simple implementation of "***Generating Subgraph: The Essence of Summarization Task***", which is a graph-to-graph framework for summarization task.

-1. [Step into MIPS](https://github.com/cquca/step_into_mips): A tutorial of building a 5-level MIPS CQU based on FPGA(Which is also the guide book for students in Chongqing University).
+1. [Step into MIPS](https://github.com/cquca/step_into_mips): A tutorial of building a 5-level MIPS CPU based on FPGA(Which is also the guide book for students in Chongqing University).
 [Sources](https://github.com/cquca/step_into_mips)

 1. [Agricultural products data crawling platform](https://elppa12138.coding.net/p/eb_crawler)(Privately owned by Chongqing Academy of Social Sciences): A Spider management platform for data crawling task.
 Aims to collect products' data from **Taobao, Tmall, JingDong, Suning and Pinduoduo**(With a self-built proxy pool).